My Trip

 Awake to the beautiful sight of the desert closing in on the river at Aswan Bridge.
 Here your cruise comes to an end.
 You will leave us relaxed and refreshed in the morning.

-Please note: The government now requires all dahabiyas to overnight in a dock beside the Aswan bridge.
-Unfortunately this location is less idyllic and peaceful than we'd like, but it is a legal requirement.
+Please note: The government requires all dahabiyas to overnight in a dock beside the Aswan bridge.
+Unfortunately this location is less idyllic than our other stops, but it is a legal requirement.

 Day 1: Esna